noblockhit/sbNative/README.md

   - `log`.
 Prints all the arguments given to the console and the file + line of the call.
     Supports more advanced logging when paired with the `cleanRepr` class decorator.
     As shown above, it also claryfies that a value has been logged.
-The reason for the file and line are to find it and edit/remove the logging call quickly.
-In many editors, (also VSCODE) you may CTRL+LEFTCLICK the line and it will redirect you to the file and corresponding line of the log call.
+Having a line at the end helps finding the log call and editing/removing it quickly.
+In many editors, (tested in VSCODE) you may CTRL+LEFTCLICK the line and it will redirect you to the file and corresponding line of the call.
     Ex:
     ```
     LOG: this module should be native! --> c:/---/Desktop/test1.py:6
     ```
-    The depth parameter controls how far the lookup into the callstack watches for the filename and number after the `-->`.
-This is a feature for functions written by you, to redirect the user or yourself to the line your function was called at.
+    The depth parameter controls how far the lookup goes into the callstack returning the filename and number after the `-->`.
+This is a feature for functions written by you, to redirect the user or yourself to the line **your** function was called at.
 Incrementing goes further into the callstack.
 Default: 2.

   - `ilog`.
 "Info Log".
-Behaves largely like `log` First argument will be used to represent what is being logged.
+Behaves mainly like `log`
+    Only difference: the first argument will be used to represent what is being logged.

   - `isFromCall`.
 Gets if a function with the name `funcName` is in the callstack.
     Used by `__clsRepr` to determine if it should add markers in the form of `lignSplitSign` where newlines can be added if the logging string is too long.

   - `cleanRepr`.
 A decorator which makes the representation of your class as clean as possible.
-If you don't want specific class or instance variables to be included, you may specify thier name as arguments for this function.
+If you don't want specific class or instance variables to be included, you may specify their name as arguments for this function.

   - `getTerminalOutputs`.
 Returns the terminal output content recorded while the function was running, and the result from the function in a tuple.
     (TerminalOutput,FunctionResult)